 During pullout, certain regions of the fibre-matrix interface might undergo high stress, depending on the interface material properties, could result in the failure of the regions and consequent slippage.
 Therefore, the maximum contact friction, τmax, is introduced in the friction model as seen in Fig. 2, so that, irrespective of the magnitude of the normal contact pressure, sliding will occur once the frictional stress reaches this value [24].
 The sticking/sliding calculations determine when a point transitions from sticking to sliding or vice versa.

-Pure penalty method was employed to establish a relationship between the contact and target elements to prevent or limit penetration where the contact compatibility is achieved using a fictitious spring.
+The pure penalty method was employed to establish a relationship between the contact and target elements to prevent or limit penetration where the contact compatibility is achieved using a fictitious spring.
 When contact is detected, the spring would deflect, thus creating an action (contact force) to resist the penetration.
 The spring stiffness is known as contact or penalty stiffness.
 The elements can transmit compressive normal and tangential forces but not tensile normal forces and they are free to separate and move away from each other [24-27].

 Fig. 4 shows a contact scenario in which a contact element is penetrated into a target element where the contact element consists of a slave node and the target element is represented by a master line connecting nodes 1 and 2.
 So and S represent the slave node before and after penetration.